There are three ways in which you can acquire Swiss citizenship:

 Citizenship by descent

-Many countries, including Switzerland, recognise the ‘ius sanguinis’, i.e. the rule that citizenship is determined or acquired by the nationality of a person’s mother or father or other descendants.
+Many countries, including Switzerland, recognise the ‘ius sanguinis’, i.e. the rule that citizenship is determined or acquired by the nationality of a person’s mother or father.
 In addition to Switzerland, Germany and Austria, for example, also recognise this rule.
 There are also countries that recognise the ‘ius soli’, i.e. the rule that citizenship is acquired by being born in the country concerned.
 These countries include those that have historically seen high levels of immigration, such as the USA, South American countries, Canada and Australia, but not Switzerland.

 Citizenship by means of naturalisation or reinstatement of citizenship